mobile app bar

 A small airplane, of which NASCAR driver Dale Earnhardt Jr. and his family were passengers, is seen after a fiery crash on Highway 91 at Elizabethton Municipal Airport in Elizabethton, Tennessee on Thursday, August 15, 2019

-At the time, Dale Jr. was holding his 16-month-old daughter when the aircraft bounced twice on the runway before skidding and eventually catching fire.
-No fatalities were reported, and three passengers sustained minor injuries.
-One of the pilots kicked open the main cabin door far enough for everyone to escape.
-A former member of the U.S. Air Force who witnessed the crash rushed to Dale Jr.’s aid after seeing him on the ground.
+Junior was holding his 16-month-old daughter when the aircraft bounced twice on the runway before skidding and eventually catching fire.
+Luckily, there were no fatalities, with three passengers sustaining minor injuries.
+One of the pilots had kicked open the main cabin door far enough for everyone to escape.

-While early speculation surrounding Biffle’s tragedy suggested that engine failure may have been the cause, that was not the case in Dale Jr.’s accident.
 According to NTSB reports, the primary issue was that the pilots were unable to abort the landing after the second bounce because the thrust reversers were already engaged.
 This prevented pilots Jeff Milton and Richard Pope from advancing the throttles to regain altitude and attempt another landing.

-A portion of the landing gear collapsed, and part of the right wing struck the runway as the aircraft bounced twice before touching down a third time with roughly 1,000 feet of paved surface remaining.
+A portion of the landing gear collapsed, and part of the right wing struck the runway as the aircraft bounced twice before touching down a third time with only 1,000 feet of paved surface remaining.

 The plane then plowed through a chain-link fence before coming to rest at the edge of Tennessee Highway 91.
-Unable to exit through an emergency hatch above the wing, Dale Jr. and his family escaped the aircraft before it caught fire, according to witness accounts.
+Unable to exit through an emergency hatch above the wing, Dale Jr. and his family escaped the aircraft before it caught fire, according to eye-witness accounts.
+A former member of the U.S. Air Force, who witnessed the crash, had rushed to Dale Jr.’s aid after seeing him on the ground.

 Post Edited By:Somin Bhattacharjee